ixaxaar/monoid.space/Types/equality.lagda.md

 infix 4 _∼_

 data _∼_ {A : Set}(a : A) : {B : Set} → B → Set where
-  refl : a ∼ a
+  same : a ∼ a
 ```

 Reflexivity is defined with the definition of `∼` by the special keyword in Agda, called `refl`, the others being: